Meet the Words Alive Team

 Executive Director

 Rachael Orose is an entrepreneurial social sector leader passionate about creating engaged and life-long learners.
-She has spent more than 20 years in the nonprofit sector working with national, regional, and local organizations committed to providing resources and opportunities for children and families in low-income and at-risk communities.
+She has spent more than 20 years in the nonprofit sector working with national, regional, and local organizations committed to providing resources and opportunities for children and families in low-income and disinvested communities.

 Orose joined Words Alive in September 2019 from The Molina Foundation, based in Orange County, where as Vice President she focused on operations, community partnerships, and fundraising.
 Orose, who has spent the bulk of her life working in the nonprofit sector, was previously the Manager of Corporate Strategy for the American Red Cross (Washington D.C.), and the Senior Director for First Book (Washington D.C.).
 She has also held numerous positions for a variety of community-based organizations in both New York and Michigan.